epics-base/exampleJava/KNOWNPROBLEMS.md

 # Known Problems

+## exampleClient

+### helloRPC

+helloWorldRPC does not terminate.

+### examplePvaClientMultiDouble

+The C++ implementation allows a mixture of any numeric scaler.
+The Java version currently only supports double.

 ## helloRPC

 * This is left almost unchanged since release 4.5.
 * helloService does not terminate.

-## rdbService and serviceAPI

-These are left almost unchanged since release 4.5.

-**Greg:** Please look at these examples and decide what should be done.

-## examplePvaClientMultiDouble

-The C++ implementation allows a mixture of any numeric scaler.
-The Java version currently only supports double.

-## helloRPC

-1) The CPP version allows a client to issueConnect and waitConnect.
-The Java version does not support this.
+* The CPP version allows a client to issueConnect and waitConnect.The Java version does not support this.

-2) The Java implemantation does not terminate.

 ## Use of provider ca